Picture of Ali, the owner of the website

-I'm currently in my second semester of Computer Science at the Pontifical Catholic University of ParanĂ¡ (PUC-PR), one of Brazil's most well-known universities.
-Right after starting university, I began working towards becoming a Dean's list student.
+I'm currently in my second semester of Computer Science at the Pontifical Catholic University of Paraná (PUC-PR), one of Brazil's most well-known universities.
+I was nominated for the Dean's List (2025) in recognition of outstanding academic performance.

 I founded the Hacking Club, a creative problem-solving group focused on programming.
 My friend Marcos and I teach algortihms and data structures to any interested student.
 We also plan on introducting topics like software architecture and design patterns soon.
 We have a YouTube channel and a GitHub repository where all lectures will be posted, if you're interested.